WtfJoke/cdk-github/API.md

 - *Type:* aws-cdk-lib.aws_secretsmanager.ISecret

-The AWS secret which should be stored as a GitHub as a secret.
+This AWS secret value will be stored in GitHub as a secret (under the name of repositorySecretName).

 ---